Categorical characterizations of regularity for algebraic stacks: Introduction

+Let $X$ be a Noetherian scheme and denote by $D_{\operatorname{qc}}(X)$ the unbounded derived category of $\mathcal{O}_X$-modules with quasi-coherent cohomology sheaves.
+It contains two subcategories that are closely related to the geometry of $X$, namely the category of perfect complexes $\operatorname{Perf}(X)$ and the bounded derived category of coherent sheaves $D^b_{\operatorname{coh}}(X)$ on $X$.
+In particular, it is known that properties of $\operatorname{Perf}(X)$ as a triangulated category can be used to characterize the regularity of $X$.
+The main goal of this article is to extend these categorical characterizations of regularity from schemes to algebraic stacks.
-Returning back to a Noetherian scheme, one can say something stronger than equality in \Cref{eq:perf_in_dbcoh} when the scheme has \emph{finite Krull dimension}.
-For this recall the notion of strong generation of triangulated categories.
-We say that a triangulated category $\mathcal{T}$ admits a strong generator if there exists an object $G\in\mathcal{T}$ such that any other object can be obtained from $G$ using finite coproducs, direct summands, shifts and \textit{at most} $n$ cones for some fixed integer $n$.
-One can view a triangulated category admitting a strong generator as a (perhaps sometimes inadequate) form of categorical regularity.

-It was proven in \cite[Theorem 3.1.4]{Bondal/VandenBergh:2003} that for a smooth variety over a field its category of perfect complexes admits a strong generator.
-This was vastly generalized by Neeman in \cite[Theorem 0.5]{Neeman:2021a}, which as a special case says that a separated Noetherian scheme of finite Krull dimension is regular if and only if its category of perfect complexes admits a strong generator, i.e.\ its category of perfect complexes is `regular'.
+Recall that a triangulated category $\mathcal{T}$ admits a \textit{strong generator} if there exists an object $G \in \mathcal{T}$ such that every object of $\mathcal{T}$ can be obtained from $G$ using finite coproducts, direct summands, shifts, and at most $n$ cones for some fixed integer $n$.
+It is shown in \cite[Theorem 3.1.4]{Bondal/VandenBergh:2003} that the category of perfect complexes on a smooth variety over a field admits a strong generator.
+This result was significantly generalized in \cite[Theorem 0.5]{Neeman:2021a} where it is proved that a separated Noetherian scheme $X$ of finite Krull dimension is regular if, and only if, $\operatorname{Perf}(X)$ admits a strong generator.
+An algebraic stack is said to be \textit{concentrated} if perfect complexes coincide with the compact objects (see \Cref{sec:prelim_algebraic_stacks_compacts}).

-This bring attention to our second result, which is a stacky version of such.
-There are two extra conditions in the theorem that are automatic for schemes (and so do not appear there).
-The first is that we require the stack to be \emph{concentrated}, this makes the stacks especially nicely behaved `cohomologically'; in particular, it implies that the perfect complexes are the compact objects.
-Moreover, this allows one to use descent-type arguments.
-The second is that we require approximation by compact objects to hold, this allows one to nicely approximate bounded coherent complexes by compact objects.
-Both these conditions are satisfied for stacks with sufficient adjectives added onto their diagonals.
-See also \Cref{sec:prelim_algebraic_stacks} for more information on these conditions.